Meditation

 Seers and teachers of enlightenment traditions understood the necessity of a systematic, self-disciplined approach to the unfolding of divine potential.
 In order to ‘still’ the fluctuations, which are electrochemical in nature, specific practices were delineated to gradually refine and transform the brain and nervous system so that pure consciousness could be experienced.
 We now have the technology to look into this process of refinement and understand the profound knowledge these sages have passed on.

-Within each temporal lobe of the brain lays the amygdala.
+Within each temporal lobe of the brain lies the amygdala.
 It is the function of this tiny area to activate memory circuits in response to both positive and negative emotional experiences.
 In a study, participants watched an emotionally charged movie while the researchers measured the activity of the amygdala using positron emission tomography (PET).
 Several weeks later the participants were asked to take a test to determine the accuracy with which they remembered scenes in the movie.
 The researchers found that it was those scenes where heightened amygdala activity was recorded that were recalled with detailed accuracy.
 The more activated the brain is in a given situation, the more we will create memory.
 This is so that in the future the brain will automatically either be attracted to or diverted from a situation, depending on how it was interpreted and categorized.
 This is an important mechanism as it programs our nervous system to avoid danger and to be attracted to pleasurable experiences without our having to make continuous decisions.
 The amygdala serves as a monitor of our environment to determine the emotional-motivational significance of the stimulus.

 However, this automatic mechanism can also be an obstacle for the spiritual aspirant.
 The close-by hippocampus also participates in this modulation, but more so as a damper in order to keep the system from going into over-arousal and thus maintain a state of quiet alertness.
 The hippocampus signals another structure, the hypothalamus, to release chemicals that will activate or deactivate the systems of the body when needed.
 It is this flow of stimulus-memory-reaction that creates the activity referred to by Patanjali as the vrittis, or the fluctuations.
 If we are not able to discern between what is real and what is false or what is imagination, then thinking patterns of fear, survival, and ego-centered thinking occur and we will remain in a loop of reactive and unconscious behavioral patterns.
 Breaking these patterns requires a shift of brain function that research has identified as occurring in meditation practitioners.
 It would appear that the ability to inhibit these reactive patterns and to keep them from triggering other areas of the brain that push us into primitive responses is important.
 Indeed, it is a component in the generation of certain mystical experiences.
-It has been documented that the amygdala, the hippocampus, and the neocortex are intricately involved in mystical states and that for these states to occur a rerouting and inhibition of automatic-unconscious responses must occur.
+It has been documented that the amygdala, the hippocampus, and the neocortex are intricately involved in mystical states and for these states to occur a rerouting and inhibition of automatic-unconscious responses must occur.

 When we examine the methods of spiritual paths such as Kriya Yoga, we can gain insight into the neurobiological effects of these systematic steps of spiritual transformation.
 According to the “eight limbs of yoga” as delineated by Patanjali, the Yamas (first limb)are psycho-physiologic in effect serving to create a state of quiescence in the nervous system.
 By being harmless we perceive no threat and demonstrate no fear.
 By being truthful we eliminate inner conflicts in what we know and claim to know.
-Non-stealing allows us to be ‘Self’ sufficient, by knowing and demonstrating that our needs are met by our consciousness of being a part of the whole.
+Non-stealing allows us to be ‘Self-sufficient”, by knowing and demonstrating that our needs are met by our consciousness of being a part of the whole.
 The right use of vital energy helps us conserve this energy and non-possessiveness keeps us free from attachment to objects.

 The remaining steps (limbs) further refine and transform the brain and nervous system so that the fluctuations of chitta lessen and higher consciousness can be experienced.
 Through yoga postures we increase awareness and conscious control of the autonomic nervous system body.
-Through the practice of breathing exercises we increase awareness and conscious control of breath and life force.
-Through sense withdrawal we reverse the flow of our 5 senses from external objects.
-Through concentration we fix our attention to interior awareness.
+Through the practice of breathing exercises, we increase awareness and conscious control of breath and life force.
+Through sense withdrawal, we reverse the flow of our 5 senses from external objects.
+Through concentration, we fix our attention to interior awareness.
 Through contemplation we direct attention away from “I” generated mental events: our subjective thoughts and emotions.
 Finally, we enter Samadhi: fixing attention at the deepest level of Self-experience – the state of pure consciousness.

 As a result of our (yogic) practices and because of the harmonizing and enlivening effects upon the nervous system we become healthier.
-The mind naturally becomes clearer, our immune system is regulated, our powers of discernment increase, the virtues are no longer a practice but rather are embodied.
+The mind naturally becomes clearer, our immune system is regulated, our powers of discernment increase, and the virtues are no longer a practice but rather embodied.
 Our awareness of being individualized units of God – of having the ‘Consciousness of Presence’ is firmly established in our body-mind-brain.

 The Power of Mantra Practice